 The Company provides a short-term cash incentive opportunity under the Management Incentive Plan ("MIP").
 The purpose of the MIP is to provide a meaningful short-term cash incentive that rewards the achievement of specified annual financial goals.
-For 2017, the financial measures used to set such financial goals or targets were Adjusted EBITDA and Cash Flow Before Debt Reduction.
-The Company calculates Cash Flow Before Debt Reduction as the year-over-year change in net debt, as adjusted for merger, acquisition, disposition, share repurchase, dividend and capital market activities, as well as other adjustments for unusual items (such as restructuring or reorganization activities, weather, or disaster-related expenses), all as specifically approved by the Compensation and Benefits Committee.
+For 2018, the financial measures used to set such financial goals or targets were Adjusted EBITDA and Cash Flow Before Debt Reduction.
+The Committee chose these financial metrics because they are well understood, objective targets and have a direct link to the Company's business plan.
+The Company calculates Cash Flow Before Debt Reduction as the year-over-year change in net debt, as adjusted for merger, acquisition, disposition, share repurchase, dividend and capital market activities, as well as other adjustments for restructuring or reorganization activities and other unusual items, all as specifically approved by the Compensation and Management Development Committee.

 Target Opportunities.
-We set the MIP target percentage for each Executive at approximately the 50 percentile of comparator group companies.
-Adjustments to MIP target levels are made periodically, taking into consideration the comparator group, the CEO's recommendations (for Executives other than himself) and input from Meridian.
-The annual incentive target (as a percentage of salary) for each of the Executives for 2017 is set forth below:
+We set the MIP target percentage for each Executive at approximately the 50 th percentile of relevant peer group companies.
+Adjustments to MIP target levels are made periodically, taking into consideration the relevant peer group, the CEO's recommendations (for Executives other than himself) and input from the compensation consultant.
+The annual incentive target (as a percentage of salary) for each of the Executives for 2018 is set forth below:

 Name Incentive Target

-Michael P. Doss 110.0%
+Michael P. Doss 120%

-Stephen R. Scherger 70.0%
+Stephen R. Scherger 80%

+Carla J. Chaney 65%

-Alan R. Nichols 70.0%
+Alan R. Nichols 75%

-Lauren S. Tashma 60.0%
+Lauren S. Tashma 65%

-Joseph P. Yost 70.0%
+Joseph P. Yost 75%

 Performance Goals.
-We set performance goals for the MIP so that achievement of such goals at target is aligned with our annual operating plan.
+We set performance goals for the MIP so that achievement of such goals at target supports our annual operating plan.
 The degree to which MIP pays out varies both up and down based on business performance.
 If the threshold performance goal of 85% of our Adjusted EBITDA goal is not met or the Company fails to meet any of its quarterly financial covenant measures during the year, no payout under the MIP is earned.
-Our performance goals for 2017 were Adjusted EBITDA of \$780.0 million (weighted at 50% in the calculation) and Cash Flow Before Debt Reduction of \$400.0 million (weighted at 50% in the calculation).
+Our performance goals for 2018 were Adjusted EBITDA of \$965.0 million (weighted at 50% in the calculation) and Cash Flow Before Debt Reduction of \$420.0 million (weighted at 50% in the calculation).
 Achieving these performance goals would present an opportunity for a MIP award at target.
-The payout for performance at 95% of our Adjusted EBITDA and 90% of Cash Flow Before Debt Reduction goals was set at 50% of the MIP target, and no payout would be earned for performance at or below 85% of our Adjusted EBITDA and 110% of Cash Flow Before Debt Reduction goals (after appropriate accrual for the greater compensation expense) was set at a maximum of 200% of the MIP target.
+The payout for performance at 95% of our Adjusted EBITDA and 90% of Cash Flow Before Debt Reduction goals was set at 50% of the MIP target, and no payout would be earned for performance at or below 85% of our Adjusted EBITDA and Cash Flow Before Debt Reduction performance goals.
+The payout for performance at 105% or more of our Adjusted EBITDA and 110% of Cash Flow Before Debt Reduction goals (after appropriate accrual for the greater compensation expense) was set at a maximum of 200% of the MIP target.

-Actual Short-Term Cash Incentive Payouts for 2017.
-Actual short-term cash incentive payouts for 2017 for the Executives are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
-The Company's performance with respect to both its Adjusted EBITDA and Cash Flow Before Debt Reduction performance goals, were achieved at 91.9% and 93.9% of target, respectively, resulting in a calculated MIP payout at 52.1% of target.
-As a result, the Committee and the Board of Directors approved payouts under the MIP at up to 50.0% of the target level.
+Actual Short-Term Cash Incentive Payouts for 2018.
+Actual short-term cash incentive payouts for 2018 for the Executives are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+The

+Company's performance with respect to its Adjusted EBITDA and Cash Flow Before Debt Reduction performance goals, were achieved at 96.5% and 112.3% of target, respectively, resulting in a calculated MIP payout at 132.6% of target.
+However, because the cash flow performance related to a one-time gain on the sale of an asset, management recommended and the Committee and the Board of Directors exercised negative discretion to approve payouts under the MIP at up to 100% of the target level.